MeteoSwiss/opendata/docs/d-radar-data/d1-precipitation-radar-products.md

 - `Q` = CombiPrecip quality code (from 0 to 9, where 9 is the best)
 - `nnnnn` = accumulation time (in minutes)
 - `XYZ` = x01 (reserved)

-⚠️ **Note: the KK value may change due to the availabilty of radar sites for the composit e.g. if a site is out of order or undergoes maintenance.
-Detailed information about the available radar sites is included in each HDF5 metadata.**

 ## Data format {#data-format}